Master of Business Administration (MBA) Degree, Online Program

 - Function effectively in a team setting both as a leader and a contributor.

-Requirements for the MBA Degree Programs
+Requirements for the MBA Degree, Online Program

 The MBA degree is a non-thesis master's degree.
 For general university requirements, please see Non-Thesis Master's Degrees.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 Students pursuing the MBA@Rice degree must complete: